tfielder/checks-for-understanding/module-2/backend/week_one.md

   @count where you wish.

 7. In the same code block, how would I pass a local variable `name` with a value of `Mr. Ed` to the view?
-  Similarly you could use name = "Mr. Ed" and then send name using local: {}
+  Similarly you could use name = "Mr. Ed" and then send name using :locals {name: => name}
 8. What's the purpose of ERB?
   Embedded ruby allows you to use programming logic within an html file, making your html file dynamic.